Topics covered: Bonding in Metals and Semiconductors

 One of the challenges that chemists have taken on is the discovery of light-emitting diode materials that are made of organic molecules, actually, conducting organic molecules that have properties correct for giving you very narrow emissions in the part of the spectrum that you want to have coming out of your light-emitting diode material.

-And over here they have a continuous possible two-dimensional interface here in this three-dimensional chunk of material.
+And over here, they have a continuous, possibly two dimensional interface here in this three-dimensional chunk of material.

 Has it shifted horizontally in solid physics-speak relative to the valance band?
 That's what makes a semiconductor an indirect band gap material.